wu-jingtao/EventSpace.js/README.en.md

 After cached. can invoke ` requestCache ` method To send the cached data to a receiver which on a another path.
 Or you can call ` getCache ` method directly to obtain.

-` requestCache ` method takes two parameters.The first is the corresponding path string stored data in the cache, The second is to send data back to which path.
+` requestCache ` method takes two parameters.The first is a path string corresponding to the data stored in the cache, The second is to send the data  to which path.

 E.g：